DLL secure loading (using Strict Mode)

 .

-Note that some .NET runtime directories are loaded automatically and are not controlled by DLL Strict Mode.
+Note that some .NET runtime directories are loaded automatically by the .NET runtime and are not controlled by DLL Strict Mode and DLLs loaded indirectly by the .NET assembly follow Windows or .NET loader rules and are not controlled by DLL Strict Mode.

 DLLs deployed as "External files"

-In the PowerClient or PowerServer project, DLLs can be deployed from the project painter > Application tab > External files.
+In PowerClient and PowerServer projects, DLLs configured in the project painter > Application tab > External files are deployed to (and later loaded from) the application directory.

-To load these DLLs, add the application directory to the path list:
+To allow DLLs to be loaded from the application directory, add "." to the path list:

 .